Desk with Laptop, Calculator, Files and small model of house with epc colours

 Otherwise, in the absence of any visible drill holes that would indicate the presence of retrofitted cavity wall insulation, the assessor indicates that the insulation status of a cavity wall is 'As Built' in the assessment.

-Specific types of documentary evidence however can also be accepted if required, and are made available to the assessor.
-This might include the situation where the external wall has been rendered, re-rendered, or re-pointed, thus hiding the insulation fill holes, and suitable documentary evidence is made available to the assessor proving insulation has been retrofitted.
+(Note that specific types of documentary evidence for retrofitted CWI can however also be accepted if required, and are made available to the assessor.
+This might include the situation where it is not possible to visually determine that such insulation has been installed due to the wall having been rendered, re-rendered, or re-pointed)

-In the case where the insulation status of a cavity wall is described by the assessor as 'As Built', the EPC methodology proceeds by considering the construction dateband of the wall, and what was the more common construction approach at the time.
+In the case where the insulation status of a cavity wall is described by the assessor as 'As Built', the EPC methodology will show a different description in the Features table of the EPC certificate.
+This description will also include text that visually indicates to the reader an assumption about the presence of insulation in the cavity wall.

 If the dateband of the building part is prior to 1976, then the EPC Features table will indicate: